Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Method

 \section{Method}

-This section elaborates on our whole framework, which consists of three key stages: (1) the implementation of warm-up phase, (2) the procedure for fitting length bias in the reward function, and (3) the approach of length debiasing.
-Additionally, our framework employs two distinct models: 1.
-Reward model ($model_{r}(x,y)$ or $r(x,y)$ for simplicity), which serves as a scoring function for response quality.
+This section elaborates on our whole framework as shown in Figure~\ref{fig:overview}(a), which consists of three key stages: (1) a warm-up stage, where a standard reward model is trained and retains its inherent length bias, (2) a bias-fitting stage, where a lightweight model learns the relation between response length and biased reward, thereby capturing non-linear bias patterns, and (3) a debiasing stage, where the fitted relation is incorporated to debias.

+Additionally, our framework employs two distinct models: (1) Reward model ($model_{r}(x,y)$ or $r(x,y)$ for simplicity), which serves as a reward function for response quality.
 This model is initialized from an existing large language models.
-2. Fitting model ($model_{f}(y)$), a lightweight model designed to fit the length bias inherent in the reward model.
+(2) Fitting model ($model_{f}(y)$), a lightweight model designed to fit the length bias inherent in the reward model $r(x, y)$.